 In most cases, you’ll hardly even notice this occurs.
 On most desktop computers, this would take just a few seconds, for instance.
 However, if you run your Plex Media Server on a low-powered computer such as a NAS device, then it’s possible the process could take a fair bit longer and you might notice some high CPU usage while the chapter thumbnails are generated.

-Note: If you share libraries with friends and you’ve enabled Allow Sync for their share, they may have set content to download or sync, too.
+Note: If you’ve granted access to libraries for friends and you’ve enabled Allow Download for them, they may have set content to download, too.

 If you have created any “optimization” jobs for content, then Media Optimizer might be using the transcoder to process and optimize content for you.
 If that is happening, then it will appear in the Conversion queue.